-The nickel tool is more suitable for beginners because it’s 27 inches long, 7.5 wide and a lot heavier than the penny board model I was talking about earlier – which might be too light weight for people at the beginning of training or those who have never trained before.
+The nickel tool is more suitable for beginners because it’s 27 inches long, 7.5 wide, and a lot heavier than the penny board model I was talking about earlier – which might be too lightweight for people at the beginning of training or those who have never trained before.
 The downside to this kind of skateboard may be that it can cost you more.

 Something about 17-inch & 36-inch variants

 17″ boards are too small for a long distance.
 Beginners will not be able to learn how to skateboard on it right away.
 They are not popular today.
-But 36-inch board is a longboard.
+But a 36-inch board is a longboard.
 It is for long distances.
 The professionals and athletes use them.
 Beginners will not be able to use them right away.

 I hope the information was helpful to you.
 What size penny board should I get?
 If it is for your first time, then my suggestion would be a 27″ nickel.
 It is more resistant and faster than other boards of this type.
 When we started skateboarding, that’s what we bought as well.
-This model is created for novice skaters with less weight restrictions but still provides enough stability when on top of them in high speeds or carrying heavy loads like groceries home from the store.
+This model is created for novice skaters with fewer weight restrictions but still provides enough stability when on top of them in high speeds or carrying heavy loads like groceries home from the store.

-what size penny board should i get for a 12 year old?
+What size penny board should I get for a 12-year-old?

 Are penny good for kids?

 Penny boards are a type of skateboard that is designed for children.
 They often have lower grip tape to make the board easier to ride without slipping off.
 If you’re looking for a new hobby, or just want something different from your ordinary bike, then maybe it’s time to consider getting one of these trendy boards.